xyjigsaw/paper2kg/README.md

 # Extractor/Algorithm

-- Ollie, Java code extracts relation triples.
+- [Ollie](http://knowitall.github.io/ollie/), Java code extracts relation triples which has been integrated into the project.

 ## Files